twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 ## What are the limitations of chezmoi's symlink mode?

-In symlink mode chezmoi replaces targets with symlinks to the source directory if the the target is a regular file and is not encrypted, executable, private, or a template.
+In symlink mode chezmoi replaces targets with symlinks to the source directory if the target is a regular file and is not encrypted, executable, private, or a template.

 Symlinks cannot be used for encrypted files because the source state contains